bleyerj/comet-fenicsx/tours/interfaces/intrinsic_czm/intrinsic_czm.md

 This tour requires version `0.9.0` of FEniCSx.
 ```

 The problem that we consider is a heterogeneous elastic plate consisting of a matrix phase and stiffer elastic inclusions.
 Weak cohesive elements along the interface are considered while the remaining part of the mesh facets also consists of cohesive elements with stronger mechanical properties.
-Damage induced by normal and tangential opening induces debonding at the interface and, later, fracture in the bulk matrix phase.
+Damage caused by normal and tangential opening induces debonding at the interface and, later, fracture in the bulk matrix phase.

 ```{image} intrinsic_czm.gif
 :align: center
 :width: 600px
 ```

-## Cohesive zone modeling and traction-separation law
+## Cohesive zone modeling

+### Traction-separation law

 Cohesive zone models are interface elements characterized by a discontinuous displacement and are able to transmit forces through the interface.
-The link between the interface opening (displacement jump) $\jump{\bu}$ and the traction $\bT$ is given by the choice of a specific constitutive law, usually referred to as a *traction-separation* law.
+The link between the interface opening (displacement jump) $\jump{\bu}$ and the traction $\bT$ is given by the choice of a specific constitutive law, usually known as a *traction-separation* law.

 Among the many models available in the literature, we choose here one of the simplest ones, namely an exponential traction separation law given by: